Jared-Ma/Terminal-Tetris/README.md

 ## Terminal Tetris

-A multithreaded application that plays tetris in the terminal.
+A minimalistic implementation of Tetris that plays in a terminal.

 ### Libraries used:
 - ncurses